md-plugins/md-plugins/packages/docs/src/pages/md-plugins/image/overview.md

 ## What is the Image Plugin?

 The Image Plugin is a simple yet powerful tool that enhances the standard image functionality in Markdown.
-It allows you to apply custom CSS classes to images, making it easier to style and manage images in your documentation.
+It allows you to apply custom CSS classes to images as well as provide a width and a height, making it easier to style and manage images in your documentation.

 ## Key Features

 - **Custom CSS Class**: Apply a custom CSS class to images for consistent styling.
 - **Automatic Alt Text**: Automatically set the `alt` attribute for images based on their content.
+- **Width and Height**: Specify the width and height of images for responsive design.

 ## Examples